100thCoin/AccuracyCoin/README.md

   1: Reading from open bus is not all zeroes.
   2: Reading from open bus with LDA Absolute should simply return the high byte of the operand.
   3: Indexed addressing crossing a page boundary should not update the data bus to the new high byte value.
   4: Moving the program counter to open bus should read instructions from the floating data bus values.
+Write cycles should update the data bus.
   5: Dummy reads should update the data bus.
   6: The upper 3 bits when reading from the controller should be open bus.
   7: Reading from $4015 should not update the databus.
   8: Writing should always update the databus, even writing to $4015.

 ### Unofficial Instructions
-  1: NOP Absolute should not be a 1-byte NOP.
-  2: NOP Absolute should not be a 2-byte NOP.
-  3: NOP Absolute reading address $2002 should clear the VBlank flag.
-  4: Does "SLO Absolute" do vaguely what's expected of it?
+  1: Does "SLO Absolute" do vaguely what's expected of it?
-  5: Does "ANC Immediate" do vaguely what's expected of it?
+  2: Does "ANC Immediate" do vaguely what's expected of it?
-  6: Does "RLA Absolute" do vaguely what's expected of it?
+  3: Does "RLA Absolute" do vaguely what's expected of it?
-  7: Does "SRE Absolute" do vaguely what's expected of it?
+  4: Does "SRE Absolute" do vaguely what's expected of it?
-  8: Does "ASR Immediate" do vaguely what's expected of it?
+  5: Does "ASR Immediate" do vaguely what's expected of it?
-  9: Does "RRA Absolute" do vaguely what's expected of it?
+  6: Does "RRA Absolute" do vaguely what's expected of it?
-  A: Does "ARR Immediate" do vaguely what's expected of it?
+  7: Does "ARR Immediate" do vaguely what's expected of it?
-  B: Does "SAX Absolute" do vaguely what's expected of it?
+  8: Does "SAX Absolute" do vaguely what's expected of it?
-  C: Does "ANE Immediate" do vaguely what's expected of it?
+  9: Does "ANE Immediate" do vaguely what's expected of it?
-  D: Does "SHA Absolute, Y" do vaguely what's expected of it?
+  A: Does "SHA Absolute, Y" do vaguely what's expected of it?
-  E: Does "SHX Absolute, Y" do vaguely what's expected of it?
+  B: Does "SHX Absolute, Y" do vaguely what's expected of it?
-  F: Does "SHY Absolute, X" do vaguely what's expected of it?
+  C: Does "SHY Absolute, X" do vaguely what's expected of it?
-  G: Does "SHS Absolute, Y" do vaguely what's expected of it?
+  D: Does "SHS Absolute, Y" do vaguely what's expected of it?
-  H: Does "SHA (Indirect) Y" do vaguely what's expected of it?
+  E: Does "SHA (Indirect) Y" do vaguely what's expected of it?
-  I: Does "LAX Absolute" do vaguely what's expected of it?
+  F: Does "LAX Absolute" do vaguely what's expected of it?
-  J: Does "LXA Immediate" do vaguely what's expected of it?
+  G: Does "LXA Immediate" do vaguely what's expected of it?
-  K: Does "LAE Absolute, Y" do vaguely what's expected of it?
+  H: Does "LAE Absolute, Y" do vaguely what's expected of it?
-  L: Does "DCP Absolute" do vaguely what's expected of it?
+  I: Does "DCP Absolute" do vaguely what's expected of it?
-  M: Does "AXS Immediate" do vaguely what's expected of it?
+  J: Does "AXS Immediate" do vaguely what's expected of it?
-  L: Does "ISC Absolute" do vaguely what's expected of it?
+  K: Does "ISC Absolute" do vaguely what's expected of it?

 ### All NOP Instructions
   (See message printed on screen for more details)